robert-westenberger/knowledgebase/book-notes/calculus-with-analytic-geometry/the-computation-of-derivatives.md

 In essentially the same way, the derivative of a difference equals the difference of the derivatives

 $$\frac{d}{dx}(u-v)=\frac{du}{dx}-\frac{dv}{dx}$$
+These results can be extended without difficulty to any finite number of terms.
 $$\frac{d}{dx}(u-v+w)=\frac{du}{dx}-\frac{dv}{dx}+\frac{dw}{dx}$$

 ## 3.2